ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 The Apache HTTP Server will be configured as a reverse proxy and it will be used for SSL offloading.

+1. Become ROOT:
+   * `sudo su -`

-1. Create the DocumentRoot:
+2. Create the DocumentRoot:
    * `mkdir /var/www/html/idp.example.org`
    * `sudo chown -R www-data: /var/www/html/idp.example.org`

-2. Create the Virtualhost file `/etc/apache2/sites-available/idp.example.org.conf` and set the content as follows:
+3. Create the Virtualhost file `/etc/apache2/sites-available/idp.example.org.conf` and set the content as follows:

    ```apache
    <VirtualHost *:80>